joakimoh/AtomTapeUtils/README.md

 ### You have written a program on your desktop (myprog.abc) and want to encode it as something that can be run on an emulator or loaded into an Acorn Atom

-Convert to EUF format (for loading into emulator)
+Convert to UEF format (for loading into emulator)

 > abc2uef myprog.abc -o myprog.uef